vegawidget/vegawidget/README.md

 ## Acknowledgements

   - [Alicia Schep](https://github.com/AliciaSchep) has been instrumental
-    in guiding the evolution of the API.
+    in guiding the evolution of the API, and in making headway into JavaScript and Shiny.
   - [Haley Jeppson](https://github.com/haleyjeppson) and [Stuart
-    Lee](https://github.com/sa-lee) have provided valuable feedback
+    Lee](https://github.com/sa-lee) have provided valuable feedback and
-    throughout the package’s development.
+    contributions throughout the package’s development.
   - [Bob Rudis](https://github.com/hrbrmstr) and the
     [vegalite](https://github.com/hrbrmstr/vegalite) package provided a
     lot of the inspiration for this work, providing a high-level